carlosebmachado/little-computer-3/README.md

 # Little Computer 3 Virtual Machine

 ## Description
 This Virtual Machine (VM) can run Little Computer 3 (LC-3) programs.
-You can write LC-3 programs and compile that using LC-3 Tools [here](http://pages.cs.wisc.edu/~markhill/cs252/Fall2009/handouts/pennsim/lc3edit_301.zip) and compile it to run at this VM.
+You can write LC-3 programs and compile that using LC-3 Tools that youn can download [here](http://pages.cs.wisc.edu/~markhill/cs252/Fall2009/handouts/pennsim/lc3edit_301.zip) and compile it to run at this VM.

 ## Usage